 One of the best sources of added revenues for your business is your existing customer base.
-Whether you’re upselling, cross-selling or performing additional services, when you sell to homeowners for whom you’ve successfully completed a project in the past, a big part of the work has already been done.
+Whether you’re upselling, cross-selling or performing additional services, when you have repeat clients, a big part of the upsell process happened as you built your relationship.
 That is: They know and trust your company.
-That gives you a huge advantage over the competition and a head start on your sales process.
+That gives you a considerable advantage over your competition and a headstart on your sales process.

-Successfully selling to existing customers requires a lot of effort.
+However, successfully selling to existing customers requires still requires effort on your part.
 The key is to be sure your company springs to mind when the need for additional work comes up.
 That means keeping in touch with customers on an ongoing basis, without becoming a pest.

-In the old days – like when your Dad was running the company – there was a shoebox filled with 3 x 5 cards.
-Each time a customer was called, or a postcard was sent, notes were added to their card and it went back into the file to be contacted again during the next round.
-This was how customer communications were handled back then.
+In the old days – like when your dad was running the company – there was a Rolodex filled with 3 x 5 cards.
+Each time he called a customer, or sent a postcard, he added notes to their 3 x 5 and filed it until he contacted that customer again.
+That's how your dad handled customer communications back in the day.

-Well, it’s not your Dad’s company anymore.
-Times – and business - have changed.
-Today, crafting, implementing and managing an ongoing customer relationship management (CRM) program requires effectively leveraging a variety of media (email, print, blogs, social media, telemarketing, etc.) to communicate useful, non-promotional messages to the right customers at the right time.
-Your content must be based on a variety of factors, such as they type of work you’ve done in the past, the time of year, the type of systems installed, etc.
+Well, that day is about as extinct as cursive writing.
+Today, crafting, implementing and managing an ongoing customer relationship requires effectively leveraging a variety of media (email, print, blogs, social media, telemarketing) to communicate useful, non-promotional messages to the right customers at the right time.
+You should base your content on a variety of factors, such as the type of work you’ve done in the past, the time of year, or the kind of systems installed.

 It’s no surprise that software and the internet have been brought to bear on this modern business challenge.
-Customer relationship management programs are becoming ubiquitous.
-In fact, if you’re not already using a CRM program – either on your in-house computers, or in the cloud – it’s time to get on the bandwagon.
+Customer Relationship Management programs are becoming ubiquitous.
+If you’re not already using CRM software – cloud or computer-based, it’s time to get on the bandwagon.